AStcherbinine/omegapy/docs/index.md

  - Optimization of the customization of display functions
  - Add slider to change the displayed wavelength for the reflectance for interactive plots
  - Simplify the use of the thermal and atmospheric correction functions --> only one with multiple arguments
- - Add filtering options in the `find_cube` function
+ - Add more filtering options in the `find_cube` function